 Mason is leading research in infectious diseases, biomedicine, computer science, cybersecurity, climate change, transnational crime, and more.

-Mason is ranked No. 8 nationally in cybersecurity and is also No. 1 in Virginia in data science, software engineering, and web design and development, according to EduRank.
+Mason is ranked No. 9 in the world in cybersecurity and No. 8 nationally.
+Mason is also No. 1 in Virginia in data science, software engineering, and web design and development, according to EduRank.

 Mason is the No. 1 public institution in the country for critical infrastructure protection, according to College Factual.

 Mason’s network of 27 Small Business Development Centers provided readily applicable knowledge to nearly 10,500 local entrepreneurs in fiscal year 2021 through no-cost counseling and training services.
 And by hosting 800 events for more than 17,000 entrepreneurs, Mason has an estimated economic impact in Virginia of more than $1 billion.